Nestpebble/femtofox/Getting_started.md

  - PCBWay
  - OSHPark

 Prototypes were made using JLCPCB.
-We recommend selecting a board thickness of 1.6mm, and a lead-free HASL surface finish.
+It is recommend to select a board thickness of 1.6mm, and a lead-free HASL surface finish.
 It is also suggested to select "Remove mark" for order serial numbers, as the Gerbers do not contain a specific location for this marking.

 Select the number of PCBs and the assembly options you require.
 Minimum PCB quantities are usually 5 boards, although assembly can be as few as 2 boards.